MIT-Emerging-Talent/ET6-CDSP-starter/1_datasets/reference_data/supply_chain_dataset_reference.md

 # 📦 Supply Chain Dataset Documentation

-This document provides comprehensive information about the
-"Supply Chain Dataset,"
-covering its origin, structure, potential limitations, and considerations for
-recreation.
-We have worked with this data and discovered that certain key
+We have worked with this data and discovered that certain key fields —
-fields such as the customer city and shipment destination — were unclear or
+such as the customer city and shipment destination — were unclear or missing.
-missing.
-Due
-to this uncertainty, we may not use this dataset in our final analysis, but we
+Due to this uncertainty, we may not use this dataset in our final analysis,
-have decided to keep it for reference and potential future use.
+but we have decided to keep it for reference and potential future use.

 ---